microbit-foundation/dev-docs/hardware/i2c-shared.md

 ## Use of the shared I2C bus

 The motion sensors on the board are on the same I2C bus as the edge connector I2C pins.
 This means that if you have an accessory that uses I2C on this bus, you need to check it won’t clash with any of the possible on-board sensors.
+The [latest board revision does not share the I2C bus](/docs/hardware/i2c/).

 The v1.5 micro:bit has a footprint for two different motion sensors: one made by ST (the LSM303AGR) and one by NXP (FXOS8700CQ).
 The micro:bit DAL supports both of these sensors, detecting them at runtime.
 To date, all v1.5 boards have been manufactured with the LSM303AGR, however we may switch to the NXP part.
 Before doing so we will perform a round of testing and notify the [DAL and Devices mailing list.](http://eepurl.com/dyRx-v)